20 Ways to Recognize Employees During the Holidays

 - Provide a holiday lunch with holiday foods like turkey, stuffing and Christmas cookies.

 - A Secret Santa swap brings inexpensive presents to delight participating employees.

-Make up traditions of your own.
-Employees enjoy participating in annual employee events together — and include clients and employee families, too.
+Make traditions of your own.
+Employees enjoy participating in annual employee events together—and include clients and employee families, too.
 Employees look forward to traditions and talking about workplace traditions is storytelling that builds your culture and reputation as an employer of choice.

 - Make up an annual special employee-featured holiday card to send to clients, customers and business partners.

 - Treat employees and their families to an annual Christmas Eve luncheon at a location featuring games and things to do for families.
 You may also want a separate one for employees and clients.
 Shut the office down at noon so everyone can attend before hitting the road for holiday travel.

 - Hold a holiday luncheon onsite to promote team building and interdepartmental cooperation and understanding.
 Use icebreakers such as assigning employees to groups via numbers on the bottom of plates to ensure cross-functional interaction occurs.